1st Edition

 Roland Hachmann

-18. Commentary: When Co-Creating Across Differences
+18. Commentary: When Co-Creating across Differences

 Daniela Gachago

-Key takeaways
+Synthesis and Key takeaways

-Section 4: Future Directions
+Section IV: Future Directions

 19. Commentary: Building Educational Design Knowledge—Looking Sideways and Looking Ahead